 Homily for the seventeenth Sunday, year A.27 Jul 2017, by Sermons in

 The first two parables are very similar; both the one who found the treasure hidden in the field and the merchant who searched and found a fine peal valued what they found more than what they had.
 They had to sell everything to get the treasure they found.
-They considered what they found to be more valuable than every other thing, just as Solomon valued wisdom more than every other material things.
-The treasure they found in Jesus’ parable is the kingdom of heaven, they sacrificed everything for it.
+They considered what they found to be more valuable than every other thing, just as Solomon valued wisdom more than every other material thing.
+The treasure they found in Jesus’ parable is the kingdom of heaven; they sacrificed everything for it.
 The kingdom of heaven is the real treasure, the treasure we often don’t think about, a forgotten treasure, yet the most important.
-I am not trying to disregard the necessities of other things in life; wisdom is valuable just like riches, good health and so many other good things of life.
-But these things must not be valued over and above the kingdom of God, they must work together to lead us to the kingdom of God through Jesus Christ.
+I am not trying to disregard the necessities of other things in life; wisdom is valuable, just like riches, good health, and so many other good things of life.
+But these things must not be valued over and above the kingdom of God; they must work together to lead us to the kingdom of God through Jesus Christ.